-If you want people to exhibit leadership skills, you must create a culture of leadership where everyone has the mindset of considering their impact, and where everyone – like our favourite squeegee kid is going into every corner.
+If you want people to exhibit leadership skills, you must create a culture of leadership where everyone has the mindset of considering their impact, and where everyone – like our favorite squeegee kid – is going into every corner.

-People notice your behaviours and habits.
+People notice your behaviors and habits.
 Everything you do is a constant traffic signal for what’s okay, and what’s acceptable.
 They will pick up the culture from you.
-You may have a very good reason for your behaviours, but it still sends a signal that that behaviour is okay.
+You may have a very good reason for your behaviors, but it still sends a signal that that behavior is okay.
 As a leader, you are always on stage.

 What story do you want to tell?